ridwan097/track-server/README.md

-# Track app
+# Track app server

-The SmartSkies mobile app

-## Useful commands before starting

-npm install
-cd ios/
-pod install
-cd ..

-## For Android

-npm run android
+This is the server written in express for the track app I am making

-## For Ios
+## To run:

-npm run ios
+npm run dev